CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( object:Object ):boolean
 ```

-Return true if the object provided can be classified as a `Carbon.LDP.ResourceMetadata.Class` object.
+Return true if the object provided is considered a `Carbon.LDP.ResourceMetadata.Class` object.

 *Parameters*